marwansabih/the_net/README.md

 where the probability of a connction is chosen by the reciproc distance from the neurons 1/(distance between neurons).

-For example choosing between a possible connction a with distance 1/2 and and a possible connection b with distance 1 the ratio 2 to 1 (1/(1/2) to 1/1) will dertermine the probality for connection a to be 66%.
+For example choosing between a possible connction A with distance 1/2 and and a possible connection B with distance 1 the ratio 2 to 1 (1/(1/2) to 1/1) will dertermine the probality for connection a to be 66%.